tekvision/waiable/README.md

 ## Usage
-We will update this section in detail by end of January 2015.
+We are going to publish phase 1 of Waiable by Jul 2015.
+Will update this section in details soon and also add new blogs to accessiblerails .wordpress.com.

 ## Contributing
 ###Fork the repository